slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-11/packetizer_raw_output.md

 Clarify in Section 11.5 that the tls-version and dtls-version values are specifically drawn from the ACL TLS/DTLS Version Codes registries.

+**Severity:** Low
+  *Basis:* While the ambiguity is minor and likely inferrable by experienced implementers, explicit clarification would help prevent potential misunderstandings.

+**Confidence:** Medium

 ---